awsdocs/amazon-workdocs-dev-guide/doc_source/connect-workdocs-role.md

-# Connect to Amazon WorkDocs by assuming a role and browse a user’s root folder<a name="connect-workdocs-role"></a>
+# Connecting to Amazon WorkDocs by assuming a role<a name="connect-workdocs-role"></a>

-This sample code, using the AWS Java SDK, illustrates the individual steps for assuming a role and using the role's temporary security credentials to access Amazon WorkDocs\.
-The code sample uses the `describeFolderContents` API to create a list of items present in a user's folder\.
+This example uses the AWS Java SDK to assume a role and and use the role's temporary security credentials to access Amazon WorkDocs\.
+The code sample uses the [DescribeFolderContents](https://docs.aws.amazon.com/workdocs/latest/APIReference/API_DescribeFolderContents.html) API to list the items in a user's folder\.

 ```
 import java.util.ArrayList;